OutSystems/docs-support/src/enterprise/maintenance/build-multi-tenant-app.md

 * **TenantSwitch:** The TenantSwitch System Action changes the context the specified tenant.

-Your customized login might let the end-user specify to which tenant he intends to access.
-If the end-user specifies a username, password and tenant, then you can univocally find which user is trying to log in (even if there are two end-users with the same username in different tenants).
+Your customized login might let the end-user specify to which tenant they intend to access.
+If the end-user specifies a username, password and tenant, then you can find which user is trying to log in (even if there are two end-users with the same username in different tenants).

 ## Managing Tenants and End-Users